gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 ### Push commits

-To push our commits to the fork on GitHub we need to speficy a destination.
+To push our commits to the fork on GitHub we need to specify a destination.
 A destination is defined by the remote and a branch name.
 Earlier, the defined that the remote url of our fork is the same as our GitHub handle, in my case `digitalcraftsman`.
 The branch should have the same as our local one.
 This makes it easy to identify corresponding branches.

 ```sh
 git push --set-upstream <YOUR-GITHUB-USERNAME> <BRANCHNAME>